appstechy/Angular-property-listing/README.md

 ![Project Screenshot](https://github.com/RinkuAppstechy/images/blob/main/property_listing.png)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Make sure to install json server by running command - npm i json-server.
-Run command - json-server --watch db.json to fetch data from json server
+Make sure to install json server by running command - `npm i json-server`.
+Run command - `json-server --watch db.json` to fetch data from json server

 ## Code scaffolding